git4humans/git4humans/README.md

 [Git](https://git-scm.com/) is cool.
 It makes teamwork and collaborations easy.

-But have you ever have to type unnecessary long commands like the following (only to start using Git in your project):
+But have you ever have to type unnecessarily long commands like so (only to start using Git in your project):

 ```shell
 git init